Farmers will not get justice till BJP is in power: Akhilesh Yadav | Politics

 The Samajwadi Party (SP) leader was speaking at the 'Janadesh Maharally' held in Ambedkarnagar district, where he formally inducted senior BSP leaders Lalji Verma and Ramachal Rajbhar in the party fold.

-Verma was the leader of BSP legislature party in the state assembly and Rajbhar state chief of BSP before they were expelled for ''anti-party'' activities.
+Verma was the leader of the BSP legislature party in the state assembly and Rajbhar state chief of the BSP before they were expelled for ''anti-party'' activities.

-In 2017 Uttar Pradesh Assembly elections, Verma had won from Katehari seat, while Rajbhar won from Akbarpur Assembly constituency.
+In the 2017 Uttar Pradesh Assembly polls, Verma had won from the Katehari seat, while Rajbhar won from the Akbarpur assembly constituency.

 Meanwhile, Bahujan Samaj Party (BSP) supremo Mayawati said taking BSP ''turncoats'' into its fold will not help the Samajwadi Party increase its mass base and will only weaken it.